opensource-inemar-net/datameasure/README.md

 Within the repositiory you find:
  - this file with the description of requirements for the program
- - a simulator that simulates the embedded device (java -jar dataembedded.jar)
+ - a simulator that simulates the embedded device (java -jar datameasure.jar)
  - the source code of the simulator